Manjit7372/Metacrafter_eth/README_TEMPLATE.md

-Project Title :
+# Project Title

-Create a token.
+Create a token for learning blockchain.

-Description :
+## Description

 we will create this project to fulfill the following requirements:
 Your contract will have public variables that store the details about your coin (Token Name, Token Abbrv., Total Supply)